krz/krz.github.io/_posts/2024-01-15-Comparing-the-seaborn-objects-interface-with-ggplot2.md

 ```

 **seaborn**:
-Unfortunately, seaborn objects does not have an option for a confidence band yet
+Unfortunately, seaborn objects does not have an option for a confidence band yet ([StackOVerflow discussion](https://stackoverflow.com/questions/75691072/plot-regression-confidence-interval-using-seaborn-objects-interface-v0-12))
 and the smoother is not LOESS (as in ggplot) but but a [polynomial fit](https://github.com/mwaskom/seaborn/issues/3320)
 ```python
 (